 Does bamboo shed a lot of foliage?

-No. Bamboo is considered a high foliage evergreen plant.
-This being the case, like all other evergreen plants, they will drop foliage at different times of the year, relevent to the climate and the conditions they are growing in.
+Bamboo is considered a high foliage evergreen plant and does not shed a lot of leaves.
+This being the case, like all other evergreen plants, they will drop some foliage at different times of the year, relevent to the climate and the conditions they are growing in.
 It is important to not overplant bamboo, and to keep the soil moist and active at all times.
 Bamboo is shallow rooted, so the addition of mulch is beneficial in helping to achieve this.
+If your bamboo plants are shedding a lot of leaves, it could be a sign that something is wrong with either the growing environment or watering schedule.
+Please feel free to contact us if you have questions or concerns about caring for your bamboo plants.

 Can clumping bamboo grow in a narrow garden?

-Some of the smaller varieties are suitable for growing in narrow garden beds.
-It is not natural for them though, so they will need to be managed in this space.
-It is often worth creating a retained environment to assist with this, but remember to not overplant, and help the plants with nutrients and water throough the warmer months.
-Especially if the retained garden is raised.
+Clumping bamboo can grow in a narrow garden.
+Some of the smaller varieties we stock, such as Goldstripe and Boniopsis are suitable for growing in narrow garden beds.
+They will likely need to be managed in a narrower bed, and it could be worthwhile creating a retained environment to assist with this, but remember to not overplant, and help the plants with nutrients and water throough the warmer months, especially if the retained garden is raised.

 What is the best fertiliser for bamboo?

-Because bamboo is escentially a big grass, like lawns all bamboo varieties love Nitrogen.
+Bamboo plants are essentially a grass and like lawns all bamboo varieties love Nitrogen.
 Nitrogen is one of the main macro nutrients that all plants require, and is listed as the N element in the NPK ratings on all fertiliser lables.
 For bamboo growing in the ground look for an organic soluable fertiliser fertiliser that is designed for lawns.
 For bamboo growing in pots or retained environments that raise away from the natural flow of water and nutrients through the ground, then a high N controlled release fertiliser would be more suitable.
-Please see our website for brand recomendations.
+Take a look at our fertiliser recommendations.

 How deep and wide should I dig the holes for planting bamboo?